abraham24arthur/music-preference-matching/README.md

 # Music Preference Matching Using Similarity Metrics

-This project explores how similarity metrics such as Manhattan Distance and Euclidean Distance can be applied in a simple music recommendation scenario.

-The project investigates how feature representation, scaling, and distance calculations influence recommendation behavior and user similarity ranking.
+This project explores how different similarity metrics influence recommendation behavior in a music preference matching scenario.
+The analysis focuses on understanding how feature representation, scaling, and vector similarity affect recommendation outcomes.
 ---

 ## Similarity Metrics Explored